Jennifer-QA/Jennifer-QA/README.md

 - 👀 I’m interested in education, the environment, travel
 - 🌱 I’m currently learning QA test documentation
 - 💞️ I’m looking to collaborate on QA plans
-- 📫 How to reach me jredwine@yahoo.com
+- 📫 How to reach me slack me

 <!---
 Jennifer-QA/Jennifer-QA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.